Afflictions: As in the New Testament, from the Greek word

 the mind or harass the mind with anxiety.

-Worship: from the older English word "worthship" meaning
+Worship: It is from the older English word "worthship" meaning

-pondering and praising the worth of the subject being "worthshipped"; actions of a positive
+pondering and praising the worth of the subject or being "worthshipped".
+It consists of thoughts, observations, hearing and actions of a positive

 Wrath of God: Up through the USA Salem witch trials of the 1690s, there was no "scientific" knowledge.
 Natural phenomena such as lightning could only be conceived of as the work of Satan or the wrath of God.
 It was Capt.
 James Cook of the second half of the 1700s who demonstrated so well the infant science of oceanic navigation.
 The nature of the terror of lightning would not be proven to be electricity until about 1750 (Ben Franklin).
 Antibiotics to save us from deadly infections would not arrive until 1930-40.
 Causes of "terrors" have been found so that it is now more plausible to understand the love & grace of God rather than such a focus on natural events as being the wrath of God.